-Divorce is considered as one of the most devastating events that can happen to anyone.
+Divorce is considered one of the most devastating events that can happen to anyone.
 Regardless of the circumstances, divorce proceedings are emotionally draining and even traumatic for some.
-As a seasoned firm led by attorneys with over three decades of experience, Goldweber Epstein LLP understands your predicament and we are here to help you make things easier by providing you with compassionate counsel and competent representation from start to finish.
-Our firm is dedicated to advocating your rights and best interests as we navigate through the complexities of your case.
-When you have our firm as your counsel, you can trust that we work tirelessly to achieve the results that you want and deserve.
+As a seasoned firm led by Manhattan divorce attorneys with over three decades of experience, Goldweber Epstein LLP understands your predicament and our lawyers are here to help you make things easier by providing you with compassionate counsel and competent representation from start to finish.
+Our firm is dedicated to advocating your rights and best interests as we navigate through the complexities of your divorce.
+When you have our firm as your counsel, you can trust that our divorce attorneys will work tirelessly to achieve the results that you want and deserve.

 "I do not have a simple divorce.
 It has been ugly, painful and relentless and I could not imagine any of my hard-fought victories without Elyse at my side." - ClientView More Testimonials

-At our firm, we consider our long-term professional relationships with our clients as our benchmark of success.
-That is why when you come to our New York City divorce lawyers with your case, you can rest assured that we are prepared to go above and beyond our services to help you through the difficulties you may be facing in relation to your case.
+At Goldweber Epstein LLP, we consider our long-term professional relationships with our clients as our benchmark of success.
+That is why when you turn to a Manhattan divorce lawyer from our firm, you can rest assured that we are prepared to go above and beyond our services to help you through the difficulties you may be facing in relation to your case.
 Whether you are dealing with a personal crisis or your children are emotionally affected by your case, we can help.
 Our firm has a network of professional psychologists, family and divorce coaches, as well as child behavioral therapists that we can recommend to you.